Health Information 101

 - The Business of Healthcare

-Maura Sostack, MLS, AHIP has been involved in the library science and research analytic field for 25 years.
+Maura Sostack, MLS, AHIP-D has been involved in the library science and research analytic field for over 25 years.
 She holds a Bachelor's Degree in Political Science and Economics and a Master's Degree in Library and Information Science.
 Ms. Sostack began her career working for the United Nations Department for Disarmament Affairs and was a Criminal Intelligence Analyst for the Pennsylvania Crime Commission.
-From 1997 through 2006, she was the Director of Library Services for Methodist Hospital, a division of Thomas Jefferson University Hospitals.
-Currently, she manages the Health Sciences libraries at Virtua Health and is a member of Virtua’s Speakers Bureau.
+For 16 years, she managed hospital libraries for Virtua Health and Methodist Hospital, a division of Thomas Jefferson University Hospitals.

 Registration limit for each session: 30